Would you like a reminder of Offaly Heritage News & Events?

 If so, register with the Offaly heritage office for email reminders.
 You can also get regular updates from Offaly Heritage on facebook and twitter.

 This publication is 130+ pages, A3, full colour and in John's unique style it details the evolution of the landscape of the Parish of Clonmacnoise.
 It is published by Offaly County Council and retails at €45.00.
-It is available in Midland Books High Street, Robbins Tanyard Lane and Offaly History on Bury Quay all in Tullamore, in the Gala Shop in Shannonbridge, Clonmacnoise visitor centre and Celtic Roots shop in Ballinahown.
+It is available in Midland Books High Street, Robbins Tanyard Lane and Offaly History on Bury Quay all in Tullamore, in the Gala Shop in Shannonbridge, Clonmacnoise Shop and at the visitor centre and Celtic Roots shop in Ballinahown.

 Annual Offaly Heritage Seminar November 15th 2014

 This seminar is held annually to give people interested in Offaly's heritage an opportunity to meet and to provide information on current Offaly Heritage projects.
 In 2014 we visited the new Lough Boora Discovery Park and then participants had the choice of a revamped Science Centre tour in Birr or a tour of Birr Castle.
 In the afternoon subjects ranged from the Banagher Swords finds by Andy Halpin and Carol Smith of the National Museum of Ireland, to the de Renzi papers by Lisa Shortall, burial ground survey by Stephen Callaghan and architecture research by Andrew Tierney culminating by an aerial tour of the Boora Bogs by Tom Egan of Bord na Mona.
 It was great to have members of the Shannonside SubAqua Club joining us for the Banagher Swords paper as they are responsible for the finds and contacting the National Museum promptly.
 Download the 2014 Offaly Annual Heritage Seminar brochure.
 If you would like to attend the seminar in 2015 do register with email@example.com or follow us on facebook.